Equations of Motion for Variational Electrodynamics: Introduction

 \subsection{Significance of the variational formulation}

 Electrodynamics has \emph{neutral differential-delay equations} of mixed type with implicitly defined \emph{state-dependent} delays for the motion of point charges\cite{WheeFey}, which theory is still a challenge for present day mathematics.
-The theory of differential-delay equations with state-dependent delay initiated in the 70's with the foundations based on infinite-dimensional dynamical systems \cite{Mallet-Paret1,Mallet-Paret2,JackHale,Hans-Otto, Mallet-Paret3, HKWW06, Nicola1} and the modern numerical studies \cite{Nicola1,BellenZennaro, Nicola2}.
+The theory of differential-delay equations with state-dependent delay initiated in the 70's with the foundations based on infinite-dimensional dynamical systems \cite{Mallet-Paret1,Mallet-Paret2,JackHale,Hans-Otto, Mallet-Paret3, HKWW06, Nicola1, Angelov} and the numerical studies \cite{Nicola1,Bellman,Driverbook,Nicola2} (see also Ref. \cite{BellenZennaro} for an extensive list of references).
 A formal variational structure for the electromagnetic equations is known since 1903\cite{WheeFey,Schwarz}, but only recently the variational structure has been embedded into a variational principle\cite{JMP2009,minimizer,cinderela}.
 The existence of the variational principle is important for the analytic and numerical studies because one is dealing with functional minimization \cite{JMP2009,CAM}, which makes the electromagnetic equations special in the class of neutral differential-delay equations.